20 Nov Meaning of Tanzanite as the December Birthstone

 So this would mean the end of its production worldwide.

 Why tanzanite makes such a special gift

-For anyone who has seen this gemstone up close, there is no denying that its colour and sparkle are breathtaking.
-But tanzanite’s fantastic blue-violet radiance is not the only reason why it’s such a desirable gift.
-You also have to factor in the exclusivity of its origin, and its finite source.
+If you have seen tanzanite up close, you’ll know its colour and sparkle are breathtaking.
+But this isn’t the only reason why makes a great gift.
+You also have to factor in the exclusivity of its origin.

 The idea of possessing a precious object that not many people own is the main reason why we hold rare gems in such high esteem.
 That’s why tanzanite is such a beautiful gift choice and has lasting investment value.